m-ld/m-ld-spec/doc/includes/clone-api.md

 the JSON is a representation of a graph, and there is no storage of the original structure of any subject.

-In particular, this affects how write transactions are processed.
+This affects how write transactions are processed.
 All raw subject transactions are treated as *insertions* to the data that already exists.
 For example, following the above transactions with:
 ```json
 {
   "@id": "fred",